wp-plugins/event-commerce-wp-event-calendar/readme.txt

 - Allows inserting the organizer, sponsors and venues for an event.
 - Allows defining the product name at PayPal, the currency, tax,administrator email and the PayPal language in pro version.
 - any kind of event, event registration and ticketing can be managed by this plugin.
-- Colors customization - Event-Calendar Wordpress event commerce plugin lets you brand the event color so it would perfectly fit your website's colors and theme.
+- Colors customization - EventCommerce WP Event Calendar plugin lets you brand the event color so it would perfectly fit your website's colors and theme.
 - Unlimited number of event, unlimited number of clients.
 - venue, organizer, sponsor are unlimited and fully dynamic. so you can set according to your need.
 - Multiple-currency support.